synfig/synfig-docs/source/plugins.rst

 ====

 The Plugins feature allows to run custom python scripts directly from Synfig Studio menu.
 Each script takes .sif file as first argument and should modify its contents in some way.
 After script execution finished, the file is automatically reopened back in Synfig Studio.

-With the current script feature, has it work with the file itself you can't retrieve the current Time_Cursor position when the script is invoked.
-But you can know the value of a Parameter or ValueNode at a certain time (the ones fixed by Waypoints), because the ValueNode#Animated ValueNodes|Animated Value Nodes are stored (other problem is to know the interpolated value, which is not trivial for other thing rather than Linear or Constant interpolation)

 All plugins are located in the "Plug-Ins" submenu of the canvas.